-They should be able to tell you what the diet has been, and that can give you an idea of the hedgie's nutritional status.
-If the hedgie has been fed a poor diet, this can affect temperament and health.
+They should be able to tell you what the hedgehog has been eating.
+If the hedgehog has been fed a poor diet, this can affect personality and health.
 Overly fatty diets can lead to fatty liver disease and death, undernourishment can lead to grumpiness and various health disorders.

-What kind of bedding has the hedgie been living on?
+What kind of bedding has the hedgehog been living on?

-If the person says cedar, be aware that there is documentation that cedar bedding can cause respiratory problems and has been associated with cancers in small animals.
-Uncured pine bedding can cause the same problem, but most pine beddings that are sold for small animals are baked and don't have this problem.
-With the cedar, there may also be sores on the hedgie if it has skin allergies, but these will clear right up when put on a more appropriate bedding.
+If the person says cedar, be aware that cedar bedding can cause respiratory problems and has been associated with cancers in small animals.
+Uncured pine bedding can cause the same problems, but most pine beddings are baked and do not have this problem.

 What is the hedgehog's background?

-This is especially important if you plan to breed the hedgehog.
-Pet stores aren't likely to have a whole lot of information, since many buy their animals through wholesalers who may purchase from many different sources.
-Breeders should at least be able to tell you where they got the hedgie, even if they can't tell you much more.
-If they bred the hedgie, they should be able to tell you about (or even show you) the parents, or sometimes even further back.
+This is important if you plan to breed the hedgehog.
+Pet stores are not likely to have much information unless they work directly with a breeder.
+Many pet stores buy their animals through wholesalers who purchase from many different sources.
+Breeders should be able to tell you where they got the hedgehog if they did not raise it.
+If they bred the hedgehog they should be able to tell you about (or even show you) the parents, or sometimes even further back.
 Many breeders charge extra for a pedigree.

 Who is your veterinarian?

-If the person is a breeder, or even for pet stores, they should be able to suggest a veterinarian in the area who can treat hedgehogs, should yours get sick... or should you want a health check-up done to make sure the animal is healthy!
+If the person is a breeder or pet store, they should be able to suggest a veterinarian in the area who can treat hedgehogs.

 Are you USDA licensed?

-In the US, persons who sell hedgehogs are required to have a USDA license.
+In the US, persons who sell hedgehogs and have 3 or more females are required to have a USDA license.
 If they are cutting corners and unlicensed, this may be a clue that they are cutting corners elsewhere.
 The law exists to ensure at least a basic level of care!
-If the breeder is USDA licensed, they should have some official paperwork for you to fill out, which includes giving you a copy with their license number on it.
+If the breeder is USDA licensed they will be able to tell you their USDA number.

 What kind of health guarantees do you offer?

-What if it doesn't work out between me and this hedgie?
+What if it does not work out between me and this hedgehog?

 How much has this hedgehog been handled?

-If a hedgehog is moderately shy and hasn't been handled much, chances are it'll warm up more with handling.
-If it's really friendly and hasn't been handled much, it's probably going to be a really awesome hedgehog!
+If a hedgehog is a little shy and has not been handled much, chances are it will warm up with handling.
+If it is really friendly and has not been handled much, it is probably going to be a really awesome hedgehog!
 If the person indicates that they only handle hedgehogs with gloves, we consider that something to be concerned about.
 A person with experience in handling hedgehogs should never need gloves to pick up a happy, healthy hedgehog, and should be able to demonstrate to you how to pick up even a balled up hedgehog with minimal pricking.

 How will the animal be shipped?

 If the person tells you they are shipping through the mail or some sort of postal overnight courier, be concerned.
-The US Post, Fed Ex, UPS, etc... are NOT licensed to ship hedgehogs, and are not prepared to ship hedgehogs, and in addition to the strong possibility of ending up with dead hedgehogs, there are fines for folks who ship animals illegally.
-A proper courier is an airline who is licensed to ship animals, such as Continental, USAirways, or Northwest (there are certainly others, but these are the ones we have successfully used, so we suggest them).
+The US Post, Fed Ex, UPS, etc... are NOT licensed to ship hedgehogs, are not prepared to ship hedgehogs, and in addition to the strong possibility of ending up with dead hedgehogs, there are fines for shipping animals illegally.
+A proper courier is an airline who is licensed to ship animals, such as Continental, American Airlines, or Northwest.
+There are also ground courier services that will ship door to door.